dmirand/save_tuning_mod/userspace/readme.txt

 a. evaluation timer
 The evaluation time parameter is the time that the tuning module will wait before reevalualting new metadata from the Collector  Module.
-It is measured in microseconds and has a default value of 2000.
+It is measured in microseconds and has a default value of 50000.
+(50 ms)

 b. learning_mode_only
 The learning_mode_only parameter is used to tell the Tuning Module if it should